linusjf/BIAY/August2024.md

 It’s the same with our faith life, we cannot suddenly expect to grow and be given all the gifts.
 We will not know how to use the gifts of the Holy Spirit, that is why we need to slowly discover them.
 We need to struggle and journey so that we know the value of our spiritual gifts and our faith life.
 We need to walk daily with the Lord, we need to learn how to deny ourselves and slowly grow.
 If we fall we should get up and try again, never get disappointed but “keep On keeping ON”.
 May we receive the strength to follow the Lord closely, every day.
 May the Holy Spirit lead us. 🙏

+### BIAY Day 219 By Cynthia Dsilva

+Isaiah 59:1-2
+*The Lord’s hand is not too short to save, nor his ear too dull to hear.
+Rather, your iniquities have been barriers between you and your God, and your sins have hidden his face from you so that he does not hear.*

+When we confess our sins to the priest and our sins are forgiven, the barrier between God and us is removed and we are reconciled with God.

+Therefore, if our prayers have not been answered for a long time, we need to examine ourselves and check if we have been obedient to God, or not.
+If not, then we need to repent and correct our errors.

+🔥🔥🔥🔥🔥🔥🔥

 ## August 07,2024

 ### Prophecy Fulfilled